 The consultation will include a review of your medical history, along with the establishment of your goals for the upcoming surgery.
-Dr Laniewski has undergone extensive training in advanced breast surgery techniques, and there is no scenario he hasn’t encountered.
-Your breast implant revision surgery will be performed at the highest levels of the profession.
+Dr Laniewski has undergone extensive training in advanced breast surgery techniques and has encountered most scenarios.

 Considerations include your breast’s shape and size, overall skin quality, location of your nipples, and the position of your present implants.
 A breast lift may be recommended as part of the revision surgery in cases where the breasts have drooped.
 Major decisions arising from the consultation include:

 - The choice of implant: saline, silicone, smooth or textured, round or tear-drop

 - Placing the implant using the same scar, or creating a new scar

 - Situating the implant either above or below the muscle, or placed in a neosubpectoral pocket

 You will be able to feel both saline and silicone implants during the consultation, and choose the type that suits you best.
 Situating the implants above or below the muscle can be determined by the present state of tissue caused by previous implants, or malposition that requires the forming of a new pocket for your implant.